sloveland/golden-mile/README.md

 > -- Gandalf

+There are a lot of aspects about the Golden Mile that you won't be able to plan ahead of time.
+You're venturing out into new territory, so leave some room for serendipity!

+However, it always helps to have something of a plan.
+You don't want to be worried about colors while struggling with PHP errors.
+For that reason, consider creating a simple Site Plan and Style Guide.
+Start simple, with simple notes and sketches on a scratchpad.

 ### Site Plan ###
 You can document your plan however you like, but make sure it answers the following questions: